 The reward for holding on to your investments through both up and down markets is that your investments may grow in value.
 But you have to be willing to hold on through the long term in hopes of reaching your goals.
-If you go the slower route with less volatile investments, your investments will probably fluctuate less but may not reward you as much in the long run.
+If you go the slower route with less volatile investments, your investments will probably fluctuate less, but may not reward you as much in the long run.

-Most mutual funds are made up of a combination of stocks, bonds and cash-equivalents.
+Most mutual funds are made up of a combination of stocks, bonds and cash equivalents.
 Where do they stack up with respect to risk and reward?

-All mutual funds have different degrees of risk, so you can create a portfolio with choices that reflect your own risk tolerance to help you reach your investment goals.
+All mutual funds have different degrees of risk, so you can create a portfolio with investments that reflect your own risk tolerance to help you reach your investment goals.
 When you choose a mix of funds with different objectives and strategies, you are diversifying.

 Diversification helps to reduce volatility risk by spreading your money among several investments.
 If one of them declines in value, the loss to your overall portfolio may be reduced because your other investments may not duplicate its results.
 It's important to note that during some market declines, a variety of investments may decline.
 In these cases, however, diversification can still soften the overall effects on your portfolio.

 If you’re investing for the long term, you may want to consider growth funds, which contain mostly (if not exclusively) stocks.
 This strategy may help you reduce the risk that inflation will erode the value of your investments over time.
 As with all investments, it's important to maintain a long-term perspective.

 If you need your money soon and opt to take on more risk, understand that there’s a chance that you could find yourself cashing in your investments when the market is down.
 The shorter your investment time horizon, the greater the risk of loss.